sezya-kot/vehicle-app-python-template/.sdv/k3d/README-k3d.md

     username = GitHub User
   - github_token.txt is part of .gitignore so it would not be checked in.

-  - It will build seat-adjuster application and deploy it to the cluster
+  - It will build seatadjuster application and deploy it to the cluster
   - > **PROXY:** When running devcontainer behind corporate proxy, execute script as following: ```./03_deploy-k3d.sh proxy```
 - Register brew bin path
     - ```echo 'eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"' >> /home/vscode/.profile```